CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Overview.md

 The architecture for this lab involves the following key components:

-- **Azure AI Foundry**: The main platform used to build, customize, evaluate, and deploy AI-powered prompt flows and agents.
+- **Azure AI Foundry:** The main platform used to build, customize, evaluate, and deploy AI-powered prompt flows and agents.
 Acts as the end-to-end orchestration layer.
-- **Prompt Flow**: A visual tool inside Azure AI Foundry that allows you to chain together steps like input nodes, prompt tools, LLM calls, and post-processing using Python.
+- **Prompt Flow:** A visual tool inside Azure AI Foundry that allows you to chain together steps like input nodes, prompt tools, LLM calls, and post-processing using Python.
-- **Python**: Used for writing custom code blocks within prompt flows—for example, data preprocessing, calling external APIs, or transforming LLM outputs.
+- **Python:** Used for writing custom code blocks within prompt flows, for example, data preprocessing, calling external APIs, or transforming LLM outputs.
-- **GPT-based Language Models**: These models are used in LLM nodes within the Prompt Flows to perform tasks such as summarization, classification, or chat completions.
+- **GPT-based Language Models:** These models are used in LLM nodes within the Prompt Flows to perform tasks such as summarization, classification, or chat completions.
-- **LLM Nodes**: Represent connections to foundation models like GPT-4, GPT-35-turbo.
+- **LLM Nodes:** Represent connections to foundation models like GPT-4, GPT-35-turbo.
 These nodes are used to perform tasks such as summarization, classification, or chat completion.
-- **Prompt Tool**: The component that defines the input prompt format passed into an LLM node.
+- **Prompt Tool:** The component that defines the input prompt format passed into an LLM node.
 Supports prompt variants for A/B testing.
-- **Content Safety & Responsible AI (Azure Shield + Document Icons)**: Ensures your flows follow ethical and secure practices.
+- **Content Safety & Responsible AI (Azure Shield + Document Icons):** Ensures your flows follow ethical and secure practices.
 This includes moderation filters, content controls, and transparency safeguards.

 ## Getting Started with the Lab